davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ![Waiting for metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Waiting%20for%20metrics_c.png "Waiting for metrics")

-Once installation is verified, you'll see a message confirming that the agent is running and functioning properly.
+Once installation is verified, you'll see a message confirming that the agent is functioning properly.

 #### View host metrics on Datadog

-The Datadog agent has gone to work already sending data about your server into your Datadog account.
+The Datadog Agent has gone to work already sending data about your server into your Datadog account.
 Let's take a look:

 The [infrastructure list](https://app.datadoghq.com/infrastructure) in your Datadog account shows a list of your hosts that are being actively monitored by your Datadog account.
 Click the name of your first host to see the initial metrics.

 ![Host metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Host%20Metrics.png "Host metrics")

 There's not much to see here yet, but this default dashboard displays the top-level metrics for each host running the Datadog agent.
-The following steps will guide you to start gathering metrics on the performance of your Apache server.
+Next, you'll start gathering metrics on the performance of your Apache server.

 ### Getting started monitoring Apache

 #### Configure the Agent

-The Datadog agent is now running on the LAMP host and collecting top-level metrics.
-Next you'll configure the Agent to enable Apache integration so you can see data about your web server's performance:

 The Agent installation script placed some example configuration files on your server.
-Copy the Apache example into place for the Agent to use:
+To begin collecting Apache metrics, copy the Apache example configuration file into place for the Agent to use:
 `sudo cp /etc/dd-agent/conf.d/apache.yaml.example /etc/dd-agent/conf.d/apache.yaml`

 Next, restart the Agent so your changes take effect: